Son Heung-min bags a brace as Tottenham close in on top four with West Ham win

 Antonio Conte’s men, who also climbed above the Hammers, will believe they have the momentum in the battle for the top four as they signed off for the international break in style.

-This was a damaging defeat for West Ham, who got on the scoresheet through Said Benrahma, in their own pursuit of the top four as they are six points behind the Gunners having played two games more and winning the Europa League may now be their most realistic route of getting Champions League football next season.
+This was a damaging defeat for West Ham, who got on the scoresheet through Said Benrahma, in their own pursuit of the top four.
+They are six points behind the Gunners having played two games more and winning the Europa League may now be their most realistic route of getting Champions League football next season.

 The Hammers’ exertions against Sevilla on Thursday night must have played a part as Tottenham made an impressive start and went ahead in the ninth minute, becoming the beneficiaries of another own goal.